ThinkbotsAreFree/Birdy/README.md

 ### ~ die

 The *die* command deletes the unit which executes it.
 The argument will be the last message published by the unit before it disappears.

+### § insert sender signature

+The *insert sender signature* function returns the signature of the unit who sent the current message.

+### _ set my signature

+The *set my signature* command is used to choose a string as the signature of the unit.

+### ° insert fresh ID

+The *insert fresh ID* function inserts an auto-increment ID number, made of digits only.
+Its purpose is to create new vocabulary.

+### ¤1 insert global value

+The *insert global value* function insert the current value of a global variable.

+### :1 set global value

+The *set global value* command tries to assign a value to a global variable.
+It can fail if several units try to do it simultaneously, in which case nothing happens.